PatrickFis/Azure-Study-Notes/Azure Developer/Azure API Management.md

   - Product - A collection of one or more APIs.
 The products can have different access rules, usage quotas, and terms of use.
 - Subscriptions include a primary and secondary key.
 The keys can be regenerated independently of each other.
 - Subscription keys can be sent through the default header of Ocp-Apim-Subscription-Key or through a query parameter of subscription-key
+- Subscriptions can be created from the Subscriptions blade from the APIM instance.

 ## Securing APIs through certificates
 - Certs can be used to provide TLS mutual authentication between the client and API gateway with properties like the following